LucasSD/js-basics/README.md

 # js-basics
-Just some basic challenges with tests.
+Just some basic javacsript challenges with tests.